acidanthera/OpenCorePkg/Staging/EnableGop/README.md

 <img src="UEFITool_Inserted_Screenshot.png">

-## Install to VBIOS
+## Install to vBIOS

-Instructions and a script for inserting the driver into NVidia VBIOS are provided.
+Instructions and a script for inserting the driver into Nvidia or AMD vBIOS are provided.

-Similar techniques are appropriate for AMD GPUs.
+Please note all the cautions already given above about the difficulty of recovering, unless you are familiar with the procedures necessary, if this process fails.

+To use the provided `vBiosInsert.sh` script:

+ - Locate an appropriate version of the `nvflash` tool (Nvidia) or `amdvbflash` tool (AMD) (both are available for Linux and Windows), which can be used to read from and write to the GPU vBIOS.
+ - Use that tool to read a copy of the vBIOS.
+ - Run `./vBiosInsertEfi.sh [-a|-n] {original}.rom EnableGop.efi {modified}.rom`, with `-a` for AMD and `-n` for Nvidia.
+ - The new file `{modified}.rom` may be burnt to the vBIOS firmware.

+In the case of AMD, considerably less space is normally available, due to a strict limit of 128k for legacy and EFI parts of the larger ROM image.
+If there is not enough space (i.e. script reports data would be truncated) then it is necessary to [strip some legacy VGA parts of the vBIOS](https://github.com/Ausdauersportler/IMAC-EFI-BOOT-SCREEN/wiki/Deleting-the-VGA).
+This is beyond the scope of these instructions.

+If required to manually detect the GOP offset (this should normally be autodetected):

+> Using a hex editor, search in the vBIOS for the byte sequence `F1 0E 00 00` with the byte sequence `55 AA` coming close before it; the start address of the `55 AA` is the GOP offset value needed.

-For further information on VBIOS modification, see:
+For further information on vBIOS modification, see:

  - https://forums.macrumors.com/threads/2011-imac-graphics-card-upgrade.1596614/
  - https://forums.macrumors.com/threads/imac-2011-maxwell-and-pascal-gpu-upgrade.2300989/
  - https://github.com/Ausdauersportler/IMAC-EFI-BOOT-SCREEN/wiki
  - https://winraid.level1techs.com/t/amd-and-nvidia-gop-update-no-requests-diy/30917

-### Nvidia

-To use the provided `NvInsertEfi.sh` script:

- - Locate an appropriate version of the `nvflash` tool (available for Linux and Windows), which can be used to read from and write to your Nvidia GPU VBIOS.
- - Use `nvflash` to read a copy of your VBIOS.
- - Using a hex editor, search in the VBIOS for the byte sequence `F1 0E 00 00` with the byte sequence `55 AA` coming close before it; the start address of the `55 AA` is the value needed for the insertion offset in the next step.
- - Run `./NvInsertEfi.sh {original}.rom EnableGop.efi {offset} {modified}/.rom`.
-   - Run `./NvInsertEfi.sh` with no arguments to see allowed formats for offset parameter.
-   - Only if you modified a rom file obtained via `flashrom` rather than `nvflash`, you should manually truncate the modified file's size to the original file's size at this point. (`nvflash` files only contain the used section of the VBIOS, and therefore must not be truncated.)
- - The new file `{modified}.rom` may be burnt to the VBIOS firmware.

- Please note all the cautions already given above about the difficulty of recovering, unless you are familiar with the procedures necessary, if this process fails.

-### AMD

-Similar procedures as for Nvidia apply.

- - Further assistance and information may be available in the forums and pages listed above.